TechEarl

 Common pitfalls

-1. Unquoted patterns get shell-expanded. grep *.log file — the *.log is expanded by the shell into a list of files.
+1. Unquoted patterns get shell-expanded.
+With grep *.log file, the *.log is expanded by the shell into a list of files before grep ever runs.
 Always quote: grep '*.log' file.

 2. Patterns starting with - are read as flags. grep -test file fails because grep tries to parse -t as a flag.
 Use grep -- -test file or grep -e '-test' file.